ROCm/hipBLASLt/docs/reference/ext-reference.rst

 hipblasLtExt usage
 ================================

-Here are the three use-cases supported by the hipBLASLtExt APIs.
+Here are the three use cases supported by the hipBLASLtExt APIs.

 .. _Gemm:

-Gemm
+GEMM
 --------------

 hipblasLt has its own instance.

-You must assign the problem type when constructing or importing the problem from hipBLAS API.
+You must assign the problem type when constructing or importing the problem from the hipBLAS API.

 .. code-block:: c++